NTD-Modelling-Consortium/trachoma-amis-integration/README-docker-fitting.md

 This will produce the projections and place them inside the `model/ntd-model-trachoma/trachoma/projections`.

 For more fine-grained usage where individual stages are invoked separately, pass the `--help` argument to the scripts to find out what arguments are expected.
 This may be, particularly, useful when one or a subset of the stages is to be run.
 For example, refits might only need the *Preparation* and *Fitting* stages.

+**NOTE**: `folder_id` is a bit of a misnomer because of the naming convention used for the directory `source-data-<yyyymmdd>`.
+The contents of this folder are outputs from the `Fitting & Preprocessing Projections` stage but inputs to the subsequent `Near-term Projections` stage.

 #### Docker
 The pipeline can also be invoked using built container -